South Forsyth High School

 South Forsyth High School is a public high school, built in 1989, located in Cumming, Georgia, a suburb northeast of Atlanta.
 It is one of eight public high schools in the Forsyth County School District, and serves students who live in parts of unincorporated Cumming.
-In 2017, South Forsyth High School was ranked #416 on US News' "Best High Schools Ranking".
+In 2023, South Forsyth High School was ranked number 276 on US News' "Best High Schools Ranking".
 The school has been given an "A" rating and Platinum status by the Governor's Office of Student Achievement for more than five years.
 South Forsyth High School has offered the International Baccalaureate Diploma Programme and the Career-Related Programme since 2000 and 2012, respectively.

 History

 South Forsyth High School first opened in 1989 as both a middle and high school, named South Forsyth Junior High.
 An additional building, East Hall, was later added to allow the high school and middle school to operate separately.
 In 1998, a new middle school, South Forsyth Middle School, was built on a separate property, allowing the high school to utilize the entire campus.
 After this, students were moved from Forsyth County High, now Forsyth Central High School, to alleviate overcrowding.
-Eventually South Forsyth High School experienced its own overcrowding, which prompted the construction and opening of West Forsyth High School in 2007, Lambert High School in 2009, and Denmark High School in 2018.
+Eventually, South Forsyth High School experienced its own overcrowding, which prompted the construction and opening of West Forsyth High School in 2007, Lambert High School in 2009, and Denmark High School in 2018.